 - Community-Style Residence Halls

-- Single or Double Rooms available
+- Double Rooms available

 - Each room has a study desk, chair, wardrobe, and 2-drawer dressers

 - Centralized bathroom on each floor